DanielJ1337/quotes-api-codecademy-project/README.md

 Since it is a really simple project, the API is not that complicated to use at all.
 You can just clone the repository and start listening on ```localhost```.
 There you can show quotes from different creators or show all quotes that are saved in ```data.js```which represents an array that holds the quotes.

+You can also find a deployed version on [Heroku](https://quotes-api-codecademy.herokuapp.com/).

 You can also add new quotes and authors.

 I am planning on updating the API with other functionality since it is a nice exercise to really grasp all the capability and the easy syntax of noce.